-The admission arrangements for the school for the 2025/2026 academic year are set out below.
+The admission arrangements for St Christopher's Church of England Primary School for the 2026-27 academic year are set out below.

-2.1 Nursery (where relevant)
+2.1 Nursery/Pre-School (where relevant)

-It is important to note that attendance/enrolment in the nursery will be distinct and separate and have no relevance to attendance in the primary or other sections of the school for which a separate application will have to be made
+It is important to note that attendance/enrolment in the nursery will be distinct and separate and have no relevance to attendance in the primary or other sections of the school for which a separate application will have to be made.

-Oversubscription - If the nursery is oversubscribed, priority will be given to children with Education, Health and Care Plans where the school is named.
-The remaining places will then be offered in accordance with the oversubscription criteria which applies to the school as a whole (as described in paragraph 3), except that sibling priority will only apply where a sibling already attends the school nursery or primary school.
+Oversubscription - If the nursery/pre-school is oversubscribed, priority will be given to children with Education, Health and Care Plans where the nursery / preschool school is named.
+The remaining places will then be offered in accordance with the oversubscription criteria which apply to the school as a whole (as described in paragraph 3), except that sibling priority will only apply where a sibling already attends the school nursery/pre-school or primary school.

-Waiting list - The nursery will keep a waiting list which will be used to fill casual vacancies occurring as a result of an enrolled child leaving during the academic year or withdrawing from a place that has been offered.
+Waiting list - The nursery/pre-school will keep a waiting list which will be used to fill casual vacancies occurring as a result of an enrolled child leaving during the academic year or withdrawing from a place that has been offered.
 The list will be compiled in accordance with the requirements of the Admissions Code so that children will be ranked in line with the school's oversubscription criteria (see paragraph 3).